 Oral symptoms: a positive response to at least one:

-Have you had recurrently or persistently swollen salivary glands as an adult?
+- Have you had recurrent or persistently swollen salivary glands as an adult?

 Ocular signs: a positive result of at least one: